 Milk not letting down

-Sometimes engorgement can be so severe that a mother can’t seem to get her milk to let down at all, her breasts will feel hard, lumpy and very painful.
+When a baby starts to breastfeed, milk is released from the breast in a neurohormonal reflex (involves nerves and hormones) known as the milk ejection reflex or “let-down”.
+However sometimes engorgement can be so severe that a mother can’t seem to get her milk to let-down at all, her breasts will feel hard, lumpy and very painful.
 The mother may describe them as being “blocked” or that “the milk is stuck” and she just can’t express any milk.
-Her baby, who would normally be the ideal trigger for a let down, may also be refusing to latch, or be unable to latch.
-In these situations even a very good pump may not always help—because it may make the oedema (swelling) worse by pulling more tissue fluid and blood into the engorged area.
+Her baby, who would normally be the ideal trigger for a let-down, may also be refusing to latch, or be unable to latch because the nipple or breast may have changed shape.
+In these situations even a very good breast pump may not always help; it may make the congestion or swelling (oedema) worse by pulling more tissue fluid and blood into the engorged area.

 When milk won’t flow, milk will go

 Severe engorgement of this type is both a high risk factor for painful breast inflammation (mastitis) and for the mother’s milk supply to be reduced.
 This is because the pressure of milk within a full breast eventually slows further milk production.
 The mechanism for this is thought to involve a combination of physical pressure and chemical means:

 - The increasing local pressure from the build up of milk may reduce blood flow to the breast and compress milk making glands causing a temporary shut down in milk production1

 - Chemical messengers sometimes referred to as feedback inhibitors of lactation (FIL) may slow milk production.
 Research indicates the chemical messengers may be linked to levels of serotonin in the milk making tissue (Mohrbacher, 2020)

 In view of the risk to her milk supply, not to mention the discomfort, it is important for a mother to relieve the engorgement as soon as possible.

 Tips for engorgement relief when milk won’t flow